michelin/ns4kafka/README.md

   ...
 ```

-## Managed clusters
+### Managed clusters

 Managed clusters are the clusters where Ns4Kafka namespaces are deployed, and Kafka resources are managed.

-To configure your managed clusters, follow these steps:
+You can configure your managed clusters with the following properties:

 ```yaml
 ns4kafka: